Simon-McIntosh/nakasvr/README.md

 ```

 ## Use
-Connection of a local Spyder IDE to a remote client requires the launch of a Spyder kernel on the server side and the subsequent copy of the kernel connection file from the server to the client.
-This launch / copy step is only required following reboots of the `nakasvr23` analysis server.
+Connection of a local Spyder IDE to a remote client requires an instance of the Spyder kernel to be launched on server.
+The connection ID of this kernel must then be copied from the server to the client.

 The remote spyder kernel is launched within a `tmux` window.
-This enables the remote spyder kernel to persist independant of the connection statys
+This enables the remote spyder kernel to persist independent of the connection status of the user.
- as the kernel launch command is executed within a
+The launch / copy step described below is only required following reboots of the `nakasvr23` analysis server.

 ###
 ```sh